BlueBrain/Currentscape/README.md

 ### Installing currentscape

-Currentscape can be pip installed with all its dependencies with the following line:
+Currentscape can be pip installed with the following line:

+    pip install currentscape

+This install the currentscape module and its dependencies.

+If you want to be able to run the currentscape examples, you will need to also install the example dependencies.
+This can be done with the following line:

     pip install currentscape[example]

-This install the currentscape module and its dependencies, as well as the dependencies needed for the example reproducing the currentscape plot from the original paper.

-Do not put any brackets if you just want to plot currentscapes, and are not interested in the original example.

 ### Loading currentscape in Python